5th Cavalry Corps (Soviet Union)

 It was part of the 12th Army.
 It later became part of the 6th Army.

-It took part in the Soviet invasion of Poland in 1939 and the Great Patriotic War.
-During the Great Patriotic War, the corps distinguished itself in the Yelets Offensive, as a result of which, for courage shown in battle, in December 1941 it received the name of Guards and was transformed into the 3rd Guards Cavalry Corps.
+On the Eastern Front of World War II, the corps distinguished itself in the Yelets Offensive, as a result of which, for courage shown in battle, in December 1941 it received the name of Guards and was transformed into the 3rd Guards Cavalry Corps.
 At the same time, the 3rd Cavalry Division of the corps became the 5th Guards Cavalry Division.

 The 3rd Guards Cavalry Corps participated in the rest of the War as part of the Kalinin, Western, Bryansk, 1st and 2nd Baltic, South-West, South, Stalingrad, Don, 2nd and 3rd Belorussian fronts.